RicardoMartinezS/RicardoMartinezS/README.md

 - 🌱 I am a programming enthusiast.

-- ☁️ I am interested in the use and implementation of geospatial technologies.
+- ☁️ I am interested in the use and implementation of geospatial technologies in social contexts.

 - 📫 Don't hesitate to contact me **martinezsoto.ra@gmail.com**